viewtool/I2C_Adapter/VB.NET_USB_ADC_Test/USB_ADC_Test/README.md

 # ADC_Test
-An VB.NET project to test ADC.
+A VB.NET project to test ADC.